 2. Reduce one-way communication

 Top-down communication is essential in ensuring control and direction at your workplace.
 You should, however, not lock out employees’ input.
-Down-up communication has its value in facilitating employee morale and ownership.
+Bottom-up communication has its value in facilitating employee morale and ownership.

 You agree that feedback forms the basis of innovations that drive profitability or performance improvement.
-Down-up communication is also an excellent avenue to get ideas that may unlock some uncertainties.
+Bottom-up communication is also an excellent avenue to get ideas that may unlock some uncertainties.

 3. Communicate bad news promptly and clearly